Eve-ning/Eve-ning.github.io/_posts/2024-06-17-thoughts-on-statistically-understanding-tournament-difficulty.md

 ---
 title: (Draft) Thoughts on Statistically Understanding Tournament Difficulty Progression
-tags: [ tournaments, vsrg, draft ]
+tags: [ Tournaments, VSRG, draft ]
 ---

 How could we statistically set a guideline for difficulty of each pool?